vxsh4d0w/security-api-solutions/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Recognition Program

+We encourage contributions to this repository.
+Contributions to this repository will be recognized as follows:
+1. Contributors will be highlighted [here](https://github.com/microsoftgraph/security-api-solutions/blob/master/contributors.md) for increased visibility and easy discoverability
+2. Promotions of contributions via Blogs and Tweets

 # License
 This repository is licensed with the [MIT](https://github.com/microsoftgraph/security-api-solutions/blob/master/LICENSE) license.